Hellbovine

 Well-Known Member

-The long-term goal here is to make a highly refined image, so that by the time Windows 10 reaches end of life we can take this guide which will be in its final form by then, and install a fully patched and optimized operating system that can be used for many more years, until too many developers drop support and users are eventually forced to migrate.
-This is a very popular strategy that countless users have settled on, jumping from Windows 98 > XP > 7 > 10, since the in-between releases tend to flop with the masses.
+The goal here is to make a highly refined image, so that by the time Windows 10 reaches end of life we can take this guide which will be in its final form by then, and install a fully patched and optimized operating system that can be used for many years, until developers drop support and users are eventually forced to migrate.
+This is a very popular strategy that countless users have settled on, jumping from XP > W7 > W10, since the in-between releases tend to flop with the masses.
+To be clear, Windows 11 is a flop, so most people are sticking with 10.

 FREQUENTLY ASKED QUESTIONS

 - This guide is for Windows 10 version 21H2, build 19044.1288, but many of these tweaks will work elsewhere if you want to assume responsibility for adapting it to your needs.
-What I mean is, I will not help troubleshoot something majorly off course, such as using Windows 11 with this guide, because it is a different operating system and still evolving, meaning it needs tweaks that are not relevant to other builds.
+I won't troubleshoot something majorly off course, such as using Windows 11 with this guide, because it is a different operating system and still evolving, meaning it needs tweaks that are not relevant to previous generations.

-- Users have limited options in choosing an operating system these days, because numerous companies are now onboard with Microsoft's end of life road maps.
-Major platforms (Steam, Blizzard, Chrome, etcetera) have dropped support for older Windows, and there has been such a hard push in 2023 to make everything except Windows 10 and 11 completely obsolete, that in 2024 many developers will only support these two options.
+- Users have limited options in choosing an operating system these days, because companies are onboard with Microsoft's end of life road maps.
+Major platforms (Steam, Blizzard, Chrome, etcetera) have dropped support for older Windows, and there has been such a hard push in 2023 to make everything except Windows 10 and 11 completely obsolete, that many developers only support these two options now.

-- My research and testing indicated Windows 10 version 21H2 was the best of the modern options at the time this guide was created, which is why it was chosen.
-It is also the version that Enterprise 2021 uses, which helps support the notion that it is stable.
-While comparing Windows 10 to 11, it was easy to see that Windows 11 scored the same or slightly worse in every benchmark, and had substantially higher DPC latency.
-I plan on testing Windows 10 vs 11 again after every major version release and will update all my guides accordingly, but Windows 10 is the current winner.
+- My research and testing indicated Windows 10 version 21H2 was the best of the options available when this guide was created.
+It's also the version that Enterprise 2021 uses.
+While comparing Windows 10 to 11, it was easy to see that Windows 11 scored the same or slightly worse in every benchmark and had substantially higher DPC latency.
+I plan on testing Windows 10 against 11 again whenever the performance issues in 11 seem to be addressed, and will update my guides accordingly.
+Windows 10 is the current winner though, with the latest benchmarks (link2) here.
+Also, there's no need for anyone to remind me about Windows 11, as I'm already in the know and will migrate when I feel it's time.

-- Almost all performance images on the internet pause or disable Windows Update.
-This guide pauses it forever, and it can be manually started and paused again by the user, but I do not recommend using the Windows Update feature due to the huge number of problems it can cause, and users should instead create a new image using this guide at the start of every year and cleanly install that.
-This reply (link2) explains the issue in more detail.
+- Almost all performance tweaking enthusiasts pause or disable Windows Update.
+This guide pauses it forever, but it can be manually started and paused again by the user, if desired, but I don't recommend using this feature at all.
+Instead, the optimal approach is for users to create a new image annually and install that with the latest tweaks I've uploaded, and cleanly install that.
+This reply (link3) explains things in more detail.

 TWEAK METHODOLOGY